2023 Best Allied Health Services Schools in Massachusetts

 Top 10 Best Allied Health & Medical Assisting Services Schools

 Our 2023 rankings named Southeastern Technical Institute the best school in Massachusetts for allied health and medical assisting services students.
-Southeastern Technical Institute is a small public school located in the rural area of South Easton.
+Southeastern Technical Institute is a fairly small public school located in the rural area of South Easton.

 A rank of #2 on this year’s list means Millennium Training Institute is a great place for allied health and medical assisting services students.
-Millennium Training Institute is a small private for-profit school located in the large suburb of Woburn.
+Millennium Training Institute is a small private for-profit school located in the suburb of Woburn.

 The average amount in student loans that medical assisting majors at Millennium Training Institute take out is $8,989.